Powerlearnproject/se-day1-assignment-mwainelson/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. software engineering is the branch that deals with the design,development and maintenance of applications its importance is that it reduces complexity

 Identify and describe at least three key milestones in the evolution of software engineering.

-List and briefly explain the phases of the Software Development Life Cycle.
+The birth of software engineering-marked the recognition of software development as a formal engineering discipline The Agile manifesto-was created to shift focus heavy documentation processes to more adaptive and people centric methodologies devOps integration-aim to streamline processes and accelerate software delivery

+List and briefly explain the phases of the Software Development Life Cycle. planning-projects are gathered and a project is outlined. this phase sets the foundation for the project Analysis-the goal is to understand the project scope and define system requirements Desing-desinging documents that guide the development process Implementations-developers wrrite the code and test it to ensure it meets the requirements Testing-systematicallythe software for dbugs,defects and ensuringit meets the quality of the standards Deployment-releasing the software to end users and ensuring a smooth transition from delopment to live operation Maintenance-it includes fixing bugs,adding new features and ensuring the software remains functional

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.